The Big Breakfast: Innovations

-Mark Lamarr, Keith Chegwin, Paul Ross, Richard Orford, Richard Bacon and Mike McClean were "down your doorstep" outside broadcasters, often turning up live and unannounced at an unsuspecting viewer's house, while rooms within the Lock Keeper's Houses featured the puppets Zig and Zag and video games guru Ben the Boffin.
+Mark Lamarr, Keith Chegwin, Paul Ross, Richard Orford, Richard Bacon and Mike McClean were "down your doorstep" outside broadcasters, often turning up live and unannounced at an unsuspecting viewer's house, while rooms within the lock keepers' houses featured the puppets Zig and Zag and video games guru Ben the Boffin.

 The show's style, with hand-held cameras moving around all of the set, meant that many of the crew members could be seen on screen.

-This led to them getting nicknames, such as 'Sturdy Girl', who was regularly asked to shake her head so that her hair would be hurled around whilst music played and the camera zoomed in and out.
-'The Carpet Monster' was revealed in the Doctor Who Special to have been an extra, playing a deadly clown, in the Seventh Doctor story The Greatest Show in the Galaxy.
+Reboot

+In 2021, the show was rebooted and brought back by Channel 4 and hosted by the presenter, AJ Odudu and comedian Mo Gilligan having hosted a one off special for Channel 4's Black To Front.
+After one series, which consisted of four episodes, the reboot show was cancelled.

+The Lancashire Telegraph reported that a Channel 4 spokesperson said: “Although there are no shows planned for this year The Big Breakfast may well return in the future.”